Mayor’s Office of Climate and Environmental Justice

-The NYC Mayor’s Office of Resiliency is excited to partner on this project that will allow us to detect and monitor flooding in real time across vulnerable neighborhoods.
+The NYC Mayor’s Office of Climate and Environmental Justice is excited to partner on this project that will allow us to detect and monitor flooding in real time across vulnerable neighborhoods.
 The increasing use of connected technologies in NYC is sharpening our understanding of localized climate threats and informing our response to emerging threats.

 Office of Technology and Innovation